team-oz/micropython/ports/p2/README.md

 ## Prerequisites

-This port requires some tools to be installed and available in the working path.
+This port requires some tools to be installed and available in the working path before an image can be built.

 ### Propeller GCC Compiler